On the Complexity of Sampling Redistricting Plans: Introduction

-\begin{conjecture} For the $m\times n$ grid graph, the proportion of balanced partitions under the spanning tree distribution $\mu^*_k$ is at least $1/poly(m, n)$ when $ k = O(1).$ \end{conjecture} We prove the conjecture for rectangular grid graph with one side being a constant (see \cref{thm:percentage of balance partition simple graph}).
-Proving the conjecture for general rectangular grid graphs, or even the $n\times n$ grid graph, is an exciting open problem. \paragraph{Concurrent work} Very recently, \cite{FW22} prove upper and lower bound for the mixing time another Markov chain to \emph{uniformly} sample connected partitions of subgraph of the grid graph $\Z^2.$ Their work differs from ours in several aspects: \begin{itemize} \item They want to sample from the uniform distribution over partition of a graph into connected roughly equal-sized parts.
-This problem is known to be NP-hard even for $k=2$ and planar graph.
-On the other hand, so far there has been no hardness result for sampling from the balanced spanning tree distribution.
-Furthermore, the uniform distribution over connected partition does not favor compact partition. \item Their fast mixing result only applies when the number of partitions is large, which is usually not the interesting case for redistricting. \item They prove that a chain similar to the Flip walk\footnote{Each step of the Flip walk reassigns a single vertex from one part of the partition to another part while maintaining connectedness.} is exponentially slow to mix on $2$-partition of a subgraph of $\Z^2.$ Our slow mixing result is for ReCom, which can make global move, thus potentially much faster than Flip walk.
-Flip walk has been previously shown to be slow mixing on graph families on interest, prompting the study of ReCom \cite[see][for references]{DeFord2021Recombination}. \end{itemize} \paragraph{Organization} We start with some mathematical preliminaries in \cref{sec:prelims}.
-In \cref{sec:slow mixing}, we show simple planar graphs where ReCom has mixing time exponential in the number of vertices.
-In \cref{sec:relax ReCom} we show rapid mixing for a ``relaxed" version of ReCom that does not enforce the balance constraint at each step.
+\begin{conjecture} For the $m\times n$ grid graph, the proportion of balanced partitions under the spanning tree distribution $\mu^*_k$ is at least $1/poly(m, n)$ when $ k = O(1).$ \end{conjecture} We prove the conjecture for rectangular grid graphs with one side being a constant (see \cref{thm:percentage of balance partition simple graph}).
+Proving the conjecture for general rectangular grid graphs, or even the $n\times n$ grid graph, is an interesting open problem. \paragraph{Concurrent work} Very recently, \cite{FW22} prove upper and lower bound for the mixing time of another Markov chain to \emph{uniformly} sample connected partitions of subgraph of the grid graph $\Z^2.$ Their work differs from ours in several aspects: \begin{itemize} \item They consider the problem of sampling from the uniform distribution over partitions of a graph into connected roughly equal-sized parts.
+The problem of sampling partitions into exactly equal-sized parts is known to be NP-hard even for planar graphs when $k=2$ \cite{najt2019complexity}.
+On the other hand, so far there has been no hardness result for sampling from the balanced spanning tree distribution on planar graphs\footnote{We note that the decision problem of whether a graph can be partitioned into exactly equal-sized parts is NP-hard for $k\ge2$~\cite{dyer1985complexity}.}.
+Furthermore, the uniform distribution over connected partitions does not favor compact partitions. \item Their fast mixing result only applies when the number of partitions is large, which is usually not the interesting case for redistricting. \item They prove that a chain similar to the Flip walk\footnote{Each step of the Flip walk reassigns a single vertex from one part of the partition to another part while maintaining connectedness.} is exponentially slow to mix on $2$-partitions of a subgraph of $\Z^2.$ Our slow mixing result is for ReCom, which can make global moves, and is thus potentially much faster than the Flip walk.
+The Flip walk has been previously shown to be slow mixing on graph families of interest, prompting the study of ReCom \cite[see][for references]{DeFord2021Recombination}. \end{itemize} \paragraph{Organization} We start with some mathematical preliminaries in \cref{sec:prelims}.
+In \cref{sec:slow mixing}, we present simple planar graphs where ReCom has mixing time exponential in the number of vertices.
+In \cref{sec:relax ReCom} we show rapid mixing for a variant of ReCom that samples from the spanning tree distribution without balance constraint.
 Finally, in \cref{sec:FractionBalanced}, we discuss the fraction of balanced partitions in the spanning tree distribution.